 The Wordfence dashboard provides a detailed overview of the current security status of your website.

 You will find full information about the last scan, any current notifications, along with the enabled and disabled features of Wordfence.
-The statistics are a clear indication of the importance and need of a WordPress security plugin.
+The statistics are a clear indication of the importance and need of a WP security plugin.